“Josh Fortenbery draws wisdom and courage from everyday life in isolation like a Nordic John Prine.”

 -Rolling Stone Germany

 Alaska-based Josh Fortenbery writes like a poet and moves between genres with ease, creating an inviting combination of country, folk, and bluegrass.
-His songs offer honest, self-deprecating observations about the world around him and put a magnifying glass on relatable anxieties—tied together, it's what Fortenbery calls neurotic folk or existential country.
-His most recent album, Tidy Memorial, has earned stellar reviews and drawn comparisons to John Prine, cracking the top 20 on both the U.S. folk and alt-country charts.
+His songs offer honest, self-deprecating observations about the world around him and wrestle with relatable anxieties—tied together, it's what Fortenbery calls neurotic folk or existential country.
+His most recent album, Tidy Memorial, has drawn comparisons to John Prine, cracking the top 20 on the U.S. folk and alt-country charts.

 “I’m just trying to be honest about my grief, anxiety, and carelessness, and hope that resonates with people,” Fortenbery says of his approach to songwriting.
-"I think a lot of folks feel disconnected from the world, not only because of the physical isolation we all experienced at the start of the decade, but also this increasing digital and cultural isolation.
+"I think a lot of folks feel the effects of our increasing digital and cultural isolation.
 I’m trying to remember what ties me to the folks I love and folks I’ve never met.”

 Music